tensquaregames/Vertica-JSON-Extensions/README.md

 `JsonQuery` takes a JSON value (as a string object) and returns a JSON value (as a string object).
-So, `JsonQuery('{ "foo": true }', 'foo')` will yield a string with JSON boolean value `true` and `JsonQuery('{ "foo": "true" }')` will yield a string with JSON string value `"true"`.
+So, `JsonQuery('{ "foo": true }', 'foo')` will yield a string with JSON boolean value `true` and `JsonQuery('{ "foo": "true" }')` will yield a string with JSON string value `"true"` (with quotemarks).

 It makes sense but can be very inconvenient to work with.
-To solve this, there is a `JsonQueryString` function that operates almost exactly as `JsonQuery` but returns unquoted strings (and fails with `NULL` if the selected value was not a string).
+To solve this, there is a `JsonQueryString` function that operates almost exactly as `JsonQuery` but returns unquoted strings (and fails with `NULL` if the selected value is not a string).
 For example, `JsonQueryString('{ "foo": "bar" }, 'foo')` will yield an SQL string with value `bar` (without unnecessary quotes).

+Finally, there is also a `JsonQueryUnquoted` that unquotes the returned results if it is a string value but does not fail if it is not a string.
+So, for string values `JsonQueryString` and `JsonQueryUnquoted` behave the same way but for other JSON values (integers, booleans, arrays) the former one will fail whereas the latter one will yield the value which may or may not be what you want, depending on your use.case.

+Refer to `examples/strings.sql` to see more usage samples.